mozilla/mig/README.md

 MIG: Mozilla InvestiGator
 =========================

+**Note: MIG is under heavy development.
+The code is unstable, and non-backward compatible changes are still in progress.
+Be warned.**

 MIG is OpSec's platform for investigative surgery of remote endpoints.

 MIG is composed of agents installed on all systems of an infrastructure.
 The